Hizb ut-Tahrir: Germany

 The first national branch in a non-Muslim majority country was established in West Germany in the 1960s.

 German police expelled a member of the party from Germany for alleged ties to one of the hijackers involved with the 11 September 2001 attacks.
 However, German police said the raids and searches in offices and homes revealed little.

 In January 2003, Hizb ut-Tahrir was barred from public activity in Germany, German Interior Minister Otto Schily stating that the group was spreading violence and hate and had called for the killing of Jews.
-Membership in the party is still permitted.
-The charges originate from a conference at the Technical University of Berlin, organized by a student society allegedly affiliated with Hizb ut-Tahrir.
-The furor was caused because the conference was attended by members of the neo-Nazi National Democratic Party of Germany (NPD), which allegedly sparked fears of an alliance between neo-Nazi groups and Islamists.
-Schily banned Hizb ut-Tahrir three months later, for going "against the concept of international understanding" contained in the German constitution, a charge that has been used in the past against neo-Nazi groups.
+The charges originate from a conference at Technische Universität Berlin, organized by a student society affiliated with Hizb ut-Tahrir.
 The group's representative in Germany Assem Shaker responded that the group was not anti-Semitic.
 He added, "We do not call to kill Jews.
 Our call is addressed to the Muslim people to defend themselves against the Zionist aggression in Palestine.
 And they have the right to do so."

 The anti-semitism charges were not upheld in German courts, but the ban was continued based on the state's finding that the group's activity opposed the idea of understanding among nations and endorsed force as a means towards its political aims.
 A lawsuit against the ban was rejected on 23 January 2006 by the Federal Administrative Court in Germany.
 The organization appealed the ban to the European Court, stating in 2008:"We note that the German courts did not uphold any of the German Interior Ministries accusations of anti-Semitism against HT, however, they have now relied on an obscure principle of the 'idea of international understanding' to ban all of our activities (speeches, study circles, articles, vigils, political meetings, books, magazines, and debates)."

 As of 2004 HT "continues to recruit and raise funds" in Germany but "any organizational structures" there "remain hidden", and HT activists in the country behave "in a highly secretive manner", according to Zeynon Baran.

+On 31 July 2006 two Lebanese men planted incendiary bombs in German commuter trains but the devices that could have killed hundreds failed to explode (see 2006 German train bombing attempts).
+The perpetrators belonged to a group that was affiliated with Hizb ut-Tahrir.
+The motive was to kill infidels as a "revenge" for cartoons of Mohammad in a Danish newspaper in 2005.